cryptmount - a utility for accessing encrypted filesystems

 only be performed by the user that mounted it, or the superuser

-- encrypted access-keys can be chosen to be compatible with openssl,
+- encrypted access-keys can be chosen to be compatible with OpenSSL;

-or (for 2.0 release-series) built-in SHA1/Blowfish ciphers
+managed via libgcrypt, or use built-in SHA1/Blowfish ciphers

 - support for encrypted swap partitions (superuser only)